enriquepablo/npl-web/bnf.rst

 Proper names are defined relating them with a noun through the reserved word ``isa``.
 An example is ``john isa person.``.

+Name terms are special among the rest of terms in that they may end in any number of digits.
+The rest of terms must be terminated with an lower case letter.

 For more examples, you can look at
 `lines 26-35 in the test program <https://github.com/enriquepablo/nl/blob/master/nl/npl_tests/cms.npl#L26>`_.